jpedro/master/README.md

     pip install masterpass

-Yes.
+Yes, yes.
 The package is called `masterpass` but the binary is called `master`.
 To be fixed after [#2582](https://github.com/pypi/support/issues/2582) is resolved.